Security Camera Installation Guides v2 - NVR IPCAMERA SECURITY

 “NVR” Lock Boxes

 There’s a few companies advertising “NVR Lock Boxes,” but any Server Rack or Computer Rack will do.
 Most Server Racks or Mounts have locks on them already.
-This picture is of a Tripp Lite Server Rack with Lock It houses a 32 channel NVR, two of our POE Switches, and a router, but there are tons of companies selling small server racks online.
+This picture is of a Tripp Lite Server Rack with Lock It houses a 32 channel NVR, two of our POE Switches, and a router, but there are tons of companies selling small server racks .

 NVR hard drive installation

-If you purchase both a hard drive(s) and from us, we will happily install the hard drive for you. but here’s a handy guide if you want to do it yourself.
+If you purchase both a hard drive(s) and recorder from us, we will happily install the hard drive for you. but here’s a handy guide if you want to do it yourself.

 Part 5: Specialized Work